ysdn2019/Graduates-List/graduates/dila-ozsoy.md

 ---
 path: /work/glitch
 graduate: Dila Ozsoy
-mainimg: /assets/work/Ozsoy_Dila_project3_web_main.jpg
+cover: /assets/work/Ozsoy_Dila_project3_web_main.jpg
-thumbnailimg: /assets/work/Ozsoy_Dila_project3_web_thumbnail.jpg
+thumbnail: /assets/work/Ozsoy_Dila_project3_web_thumbnail.jpg
 title: GLITCH
 groupmembers:
-fields: Print, Typography
+category: Print, Typography
 mediumdimensions:
 description: "Glitch" is an original hybrid typeface.
 It was inspired from two distinct typefaces that created a harmonious visual miracle when overlapped.
 After the merge of the typefaces, every letter was manipulated by hand one by one to create unique characters in a coherently designed alphabet.
 digitallink: